rjkviegas/skills-workshops/week-5/following_the_flow_and_getting_visibility_in_javascript/COACH_INSTRUCTIONS.md

 ## Learning objectives

-Try out new techniques for following the flow and getting visibility.
+At a high level, this week is about building the skills that let you learn a new language and its patterns.
+In this workshop, you'll practice a bunch of different ways of following the flow and getting visibility in JavaScript.

 ## Starter (10 minutes)